raspberrypilearning/spinning-flower-wheel/worksheet.md

 1. To run the new program, type `sudo python3 spinning-wheel.py` and press **Enter**.

     Nothing will happen until you press the red button on the Pibrella board.
-So give it a go; press that big red button!
+So give it a go: press that big red button!

 ## What next?